EXP-code/EXP-container/README.md

 | Ubuntu/focal | A definition file that works with 20.04 packages          |
 | Ubuntu/jammy | A definition file that works with 22.04 packages          |
 | HPCCM        | HPC Container Maker recipe for building EXP *inside* of a container image |

+## Notes

+For all of these recipes, we recommend that you match the container version of MPI and Cuda to the host versions.
+For example, we have found that even differences in the micro versions for OpenMPI can lead to problems.